ahmedhammad97/Designing-Data-Intensive-Applications-Notes/README.md

 #### Aiming for Correctness

-Transactions have been the choice for building correct applications for more than four decades by now, and while in some areas they have been completely abandoned for their overheads, they are not going away, but also correctness can be achieved in the context of data flow.
+Transactions have been the choice for building correct applications for more than four decades by now, and while in some areas they have been completely abandoned for their overheads, they are not going away, but also correctness can be achieved in the context of dataflow.

 Data systems that provide strong safety properties (eg. serializable transactions) are not guaranteed to be free from data loss or corruption.
 However, it would be easier to recover from such mistakes by preventing faulty code from destroying good (immutable) data.
 One of the most effective approaches to achieve this is to make all operations *idempotent*.